 It's also important to instil in your loved one that you will have enough family support to 'keep things going' whilst your loved one is attending the rehab clinic.
 This will put your loved one's mind at rest during the entire rehabilitation process.
 This is particularly important if you are elderly, disabled or pregnant.

 When your loved one attends a residential rehab clinic, he or she may stay for up to 12 weeks.
-It's thus important to pay a visit to your loved one during this period, or at least to make yourself available for a telephone update.
+It's therefore important to pay a visit to your loved one during this period, or at least to make yourself available for a telephone update.

 You may consider writing to your loved one.
 This may be particularly advisable during the initial four weeks when your loved one undergoes a detox programme.
 This will may avoid your loved one becoming homesick.